Tuvalu A-Division (women): 2014 season

 The 2014 Tuvalu A-Division (women) was the 6th season of top flight association football in Tuvalu.
 The league was won by Nauti.
-This was probably also the last time Womens A-Division has been played.
+This was probably also the last time Women's A-Division has been played.

 2023 season

 Malefatuga, Moangare and Tamanuku participated in the women's football competition at the Independence Cup in 2023.

 Fongafale and Nauti were the only two clubs participating in the women's NBT Cup in 2023.

 Kaumaile United, Nauti, NTO United, Tamanuku, Tofaga and Vaoloa participated in a new women's football cup competition, the Tutokotasi Cup in 2023.